-Vermont also launched the Vermont Business and Technical Assistance Program (BTAP).
-BTAP provides expert business training, technical assistance, and consulting to help start, sustain, and grow child care businesses.
-BTAP programs and services assist entrepreneurs in launching, stabilizing, improving, and expanding child care businesses and approach child care leaders as entrepreneurs, increasing their capacity to start and operate financially sustainable child care businesses.
-Child care businesses in Vermont are eligible to participate in a variety of training, workshops, cohorts, and individual consultations at no cost.
+Additionally, Vermont's Business Technical Assistance Program provides expert business training, technical assistance, and consulting to help start, sustain, and grow child care businesses.
+BTAP programs and services assist entrepreneurs in launching, stabilizing, improving, and expanding child care businesses.
+They approach child care leaders as entrepreneurs, increasing their capacity to start and operate financially sustainable child care businesses.
+Vermont's Child care businesses can participate in various training, workshops, cohorts, and individual consultations at no cost.
+In FFY24, BTAP provided training to 221 participants and technical assistance to 315 clients.
+We had no data to report in FY23 as the program was in the nascent stage.
+We look forward to having more data for comparison in the 2025 QPR.